tuq69550/lab4-deployment-strategies/README.md

 A dark launch deploys a new version without exposing it to normal users.
 The new version runs in the background for testing while live traffic continues going to the stable version.

 ---

+## Reflection Questions

+### 1. When is a rolling deployment appropriate?

+A rolling deployment is good when the old and new versions can run at the same time without breaking anything.
+Kubernetes replaces pods little by little, so the app stays online while updates happen.
+I think this works best for smaller updates where you don’t expect major problems.

+---

+### 2. When would you choose a canary deployment instead of rolling?

+I would use a canary deployment when I want to test a new version with only a small group of users first.
+Most traffic still goes to the stable version, which makes it safer if something goes wrong.
+It’s helpful when you’re not 100% sure how the update will behave.

+---

+### 3. What problem does blue/green deployment solve?

+Blue/Green deployment helps avoid risk during releases because both versions exist at the same time.
+The new version can be fully ready before switching traffic.
+If something fails, you can quickly switch back to the old version, which makes it feel safer than updating everything at once.

+---

+### 4. What is the purpose of a dark launch?

+A dark launch lets a new version run in the background without normal users seeing it.
+This makes it easier to test things like performance or logs without affecting real traffic.
+It’s basically like testing in production but without exposing the feature yet.

+---

+### 5. How do these strategies support independent microservice deployment?

+These strategies make it easier to update one microservice without stopping the whole system.
+Instead of redeploying everything, you can control how traffic moves between versions.
+This makes updates safer and fits well with how microservices are supposed to work.